Imago

 ADVERTISEMENT

-Moreover, the Ravens didn’t stop here.
 Apart from Gilman, they also added veteran safety C.J.
 Gardner-Johnson.
-They added him to practice squad so they can have some stability in defense, if needed.
-As of now, Baltimore ranks last in the NFL in points allowed, 35.4 per game and 31st in pass defense, with an average of 262.4 yards through air.
+They added him to the practice squad so they can have some stability in defense, if needed.
+As of now, Baltimore ranks last in the NFL in points allowed, 35.4 per game, and 31st in pass defense, with an average of 262.4 yards through the air.

-Injuries forced them to make such moves.
-Pro Bowl safety Kyle Hamilton missed Sunday’s game with a groin injury, which forced the Ravens to start Reuben Lowery, and it resulted in a humiliating defeat, 44-10.
+And injuries have certainly not helped.
+Pro Bowl safety Kyle Hamilton missed Sunday’s game with a groin injury, which forced the Ravens to start Reuben Lowery, and it resulted in a humiliating 44-10 defeat to the Houston Texans.

 When the trade came up, Chargers head coach Jim Harbaugh was lavish in his praise for his new player, going as far as to compare Oweh to one of the league’s highest-regarded pass rushers.